Trump Organization Settles Lawsuit With Chef José Andrés

 The Washington Post reports that Andrés had already planned a menu for the restaurant, which was to be called Topo Atrio, and that in the spring of 2015, "Andrés and Trump's daughter Ivanka traded design ideas and advanced plans for the restaurant."

-But those plans fell apart in 2015, after Donald Trump made disparaging comments about Mexicans, calling them "rapists" and said that they were bringing drugs and crime into the U.S. Andrés pulled out of the deal, and Trump sued for $10 million in a breach of contract suit.
+But those plans fell apart in 2015, after Donald Trump made disparaging comments about Mexicans, calling them "rapists" and saying that they were bringing drugs and crime into the U.S. Andrés pulled out of the deal, and Trump sued for $10 million in a breach of contract suit.

 Think Food Group countersued for $8 million, saying that Trump's comments had hurt business: